de43gy/de43gy/README.md

 ## About Me

-I am a frontend developer and DevOps engineer working as a freelancer.
+I am DevOps engineer working as a freelancer.
 I am drawn to challenging projects and creative solutions, where I can combine my love for technology and art.

 👀 My interests include:
 - Science/media and sound art;